XRPLF/xrpl-dev-portal/content/reserves.md

 When an account has less XRP than its current reserve requirement, it continues to exist in the ledger, but it cannot send new transactions.
 Unless the reserve requirements decrease, the only way for the account to become able to send transactions again is for it to receive enough XRP that it meets the reserve requirement.

+## Changing the Reserve Requirements ##

+The Ripple Consensus Ledger has a mechanism for changing the reserve requirements in order to account for long-term changes in the value of XRP.
+Any changes have to be approved by the consensus process.
+See [Fee Voting](fee-voting.html) for more information.